MauroJr/thread-pool/README.md

 # thread-pool (BETA)

 thread-pool is a simple thread pool manager for Node.js.
+(Currently in Beta)

-It allows you to create a waiting pool of independent OS processes, each running Node.js, to which you can assign tasks, using promises to handle the completion of those tasks.
+It allows you to create a waiting pool of independent OS processes (threads), each running Node.js, to which you can assign tasks and use promises to handle the completion of those tasks.

 ## Usage